lflanagan7/ENSF-692-Assignment-1/README.md

 ## 📝 ENSF 692 - Assignment 1 Tasks
+  Name: Laurel Flanagan \
+  Favourite Inspirational Quote: "The secret is not to find the meaning of life, but to use your life to make things that are meaningful." by James Clear

 * Open VSCode and start a new terminal.
 * Edit this `README` file to add your first and last name, and your favourite inspirational quote.

-Name: Laurel Flanagan
-Favourite Inspirational Quote: "The secret is not to find the meaning of life, but to use your life to make things that are meaningful" by James Clear

 * Edit the `assignment1code.py` file by following the instructions in the comments.
 * Run the code by typing the command: `python assignment1code.py` (Make sure you are in the directory where the file is saved!
 Use cd to change directories.)
 * Take a screenshot of your successful program run and upload it to your assignment repository.